gupon/ConnectorC4D/README.md

 ## ConnectorC4D
 Python Generator for Cinema 4D.
-Gennerates splines to connect all targets in the list.
+Generates splines to connect all targets in the list.
 Mographs are treated as many individual objects of clones.

 ## Simple Usage